jrowny/brackets-snippets/README.md

 brackets-snippets
 =================

+Brackets Snippets extension.

+Extension is available in the [Brackets extension registry](https://brackets-registry.aboutweb.com/).

-A brackets snippets extension.
-To install, go to Extension Manager, install from URL and enter `https://github.com/jrowny/brackets-snippets`
+To install, go to the Brackets Extension Manager and search for `brackets snippets`.

 Usage
 =====